illdynamics/qonqrete/DOCUMENTATION.md

 #### 1. `instruQtor` (The Planner)
 -   **Purpose**: To decompose a high-level task (`tasQ.md`) into a series of small, actionable steps (`briQ.md` files).
 -   **Logic**: It reads the task, constructs a detailed prompt for the AI, invokes the AI via `lib_ai.py`, and then parses the markdown response into individual `briQ.md` files.
+-   **Sensitivity**: The level of detail in the breakdown can be controlled with the `QONQ_SENSITIVITY` environment variable, which corresponds to 10 predefined levels (0-9).
+-   **Context-Aware**: It reads the contents of the `qodeyard` to provide the AI with the current state of the codebase.

 #### 2. `construQtor` (The Executor)
 -   **Purpose**: To execute the steps from the `briQ.md` files and generate code.
 -   **Logic**: It iterates through the `briQ` files sequentially.
 For each, it builds a prompt that includes the step's instructions and the current state of the `qodeyard` directory.
-It then calls the AI to execute the step.
+It then calls the AI to execute the step and writes the generated code to the `qodeyard`.

 #### 3. `inspeQtor` (The Reviewer)
 -   **Purpose**: To review the `construQtor`'s work and provide feedback for the next cycle.